coreboot/coreboot/Documentation/lib/fw_config.md

 ### Embedded Controller

-Google Chrome OS devices support an Embedded Controller interface for reading and writing the firmware configuration value, along with other board-specific information.
+Google ChromeOS devices support an Embedded Controller interface for reading and writing the firmware configuration value, along with other board-specific information.
 It is possible for coreboot to read this value at boot on systems that support this feature.